synapticarbors/pghpy_numpy_intro_march_2014/README.md

     ipython notebook

-There are two notebooks to choose from.
-One contains the complete notes for the tutorial, while the other mostly contains just the headings of each topic.
-The latter is provided if you want to type and run the commands during the live coding session yourself.
+There are three notebooks to choose from:

+- `pghpy_numpy_intro.ipynb` -- Contains the complete code with rendered output
+- `pghpy_numpy_intro_livecode.ipynb` -- Contains section headings
+- `pghpy_numpy_intro_nooutput.ipynb` -- Contains the complete code but with un-executed cells

-Links will be provided to view a static version of the notebook.
+To view a static version of the complete notebook, open `pghpy_numpy_intro.html` in your browser.

 Requirements
 ------------